Mallinckrodt’s Pledge to America: Create the best possible healthcare at the lowest possible cost for the greatest number of people.

 We seek to be a trusted partner with policymakers, healthcare providers, payers, and patient groups to reform America’s healthcare system in a manner that is sustainable and patient-centric.
 In that context, this document outlines our philosophy on responsible pricing for innovative drugs and treatments.

 We believe there are three core principles to responsible pricing, and we pledge to stand by them as part of our social contract with patients, providers and other stakeholders in the American healthcare system.

 We Will Price our Innovative Products Responsibly while Ensuring Patient Access

 We will price our innovative products responsibly, and in a way that reflects the value they offer patients, providers and the U.S. healthcare system as a whole.
 That value will be determined by measurable information, including clinical data, health economic and outcomes research (including the impact on America’s healthcare system as a whole), patient and physician experience, and fairly negotiated, arms-length contracts with distributors, payers and integrated delivery networks.

-If we do increase the list price on any of our innovative drugs or therapies, we will do so no more than once per calendar year, and no price increase will exceed a single-digit percentage.
+If we do increase the list price on any of our innovative drugs or therapies, the total change in a calendar year will not exceed single digit percentage points.
 We will not engage in predatory pricing, and if we do change the price of an innovative product, we will work with payers and other stakeholders to ensure that every patient properly identified as needing one of our innovative therapies does not go without treatment because of an inability to pay.
 We will also engage with patient groups and other key parties to understand and help address systemic or policy challenges that make it difficult for patients to access our innovative products.